Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

    $ git push --set-upstream fork your-branch-name
    ```

-4. Open an issue that motivates the change you are making if there is
+5. Open an issue that motivates the change you are making if there is
    not one already.

-5. Make your changes in `your-branch-name` on your fork.
+6. Make your changes in `your-branch-name` on your fork.

-6. Open a PR to close the issue.
+7. Open a PR to close the issue.
    * If you are not making changes to source files or project configuration
      files (`setup.cfg`, `pyproject.toml`, `MANIFEST.in`), you can target `main`
    * Otherwise, **have your PR target the branch for the next release**.
      * This will be a branch named `dev-vX.Y.Z` for version X.Y.Z.
      * If there is no such branch, create it by branching off of `main`, then
        target your new branch.
+       * You can also ask a maintainer to create this branch for you.

 ### Testing your code